hexagoncircle/ryan-mulligan-dev/src/blog/sticky-header-scroll-shadow.md

 date: 2023-04-02
 ---

 We've seen it plenty of times around the web where a website's page header follows us as we scroll down the page.
-CSS makes doing so a breeze by setting the following properties:
+CSS makes doing this a breeze with [sticky positioning](https://developer.mozilla.org/en-US/docs/Web/CSS/position#sticky_positioning):

 ```css
 .page-header {